 Routine use cases

-A practical note on How to choose a small face yoga step for habit restarts for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Small step: habit restarts for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer